MrBounty/ZipponDB/docs/Benchmark.md

 # Benchmark

 ***Benchmark are set to quicly evolve.
-I have currently multiple ideas to improve perf***
+I have currently multiple ideas to improve performance.***

 ## Command

 You can run `zig build benchmark` if you clone the repo to benchmark your machine.
+[More info.](/ZipponDB/build)

 Here an example on my machine: